Terrestrial Broadcast Radio Industry Continues to Show Signs of Distress

 One sure-fire way to capture market share and grow audience size—and hopefully revenues—is to buy it by making strategic acquisitions and M&A. Over the last 20 to 30 years, consolidation in the radio and broadcast media industry has been widespread and generally fueled by easy credit.
 In fact, radio station holdings of the 10 largest radio broadcast companies increased 15 times between 1985 and 2005.
 Owners and investors have shown an appetite for growth at almost any cost, taking on substantial debt to acquire competing stations at above-market pricing—all with the goal of controlling the local or regional market for radio advertising.

-Among notable radio M&A activity in the last decade:
+Notable radio M&A activity in the last decade include:

 - CBS Radio Inc. and Entercom Communications Corp. finalized one of the largest merger transactions—valued at $2.86 billion—in which CBS Corp. spun off its radio unit.
 The deal made Entercom the second largest radio station owner with 244 stations in 27 markets, including 23 of the top 25.